uktrade/data-hub-frontend/README.md

 **Live SSO**

-To use the live SSO service, add the environment variables from sample.env below the line `To use live SSO` into your `.env` file and uncomment.
+To use the live SSO service, add the environment variables from `sample.env` below the line 'To use live SSO' into your `.env` file and uncomment.

-Set SSO_ENABLED=false
+Set `SSO_ENABLED=true`

 Then restart your development environment